muhammadnazaralwi/MultiThreadingAndPolymorphism/README.md

 # MultiThreadingAndPolymorphism

 RestaurantApp simulates behind the scene of getting data from database or local storage (cache).
 In this app, we learn how polymorphism can facilitate us to write automated test.
-And we also learn how to simulate download proses in different thread.
+And we also learn how to simulate image download process in different thread.

 ### Polymorphism
 `RestaurantLoader` dependency diagram: